konsnos/TexturesXMLExporter/README.md

 ## Todo Future
 * Try other software to generate the thumbnails.
 * Try to improve speed.
 Currently the most pressing performance issue is the generation of the thumbnails.
-* Check if two thumbs with the same name overlap each other.
-Find a solution.
 * Create a GUI.
+Windows Forms should be a sufficient first solution.